The Gambling Law Review: Macau

 - unilaterally terminate the concession or sub-concession due to public interest reasons by paying the concessionaire or sub-concessionaire a fair compensation, which takes into consideration in particular the time of the concession or sub-concession left and the investments made.

-All casinos and gaming equipment and utensils are to revert to the MSAR without compensation by the term of the concession or sub-concession (or on the date referred to in the concession or sub-concession contract, whichever is the earlier).
-The reversion is automatic and without entitlement to the payment of compensation to the casino gaming operator.
-The enjoyment, fruition and use of the assets reverted may be temporarily transferred to be used in gaming operations by the same or different casino gaming operators, in exchange for a renumeration as prescribed by the concession contract of those assets.
+All casinos (not exempted under the concession or sub-concession contract terms) and gaming equipment and utensils (including those outside the casino premises) are to revert to the MSAR by the term of the concession or sub-concession (or on the date referred to in the concession or sub-concession contract, whichever is the earlier).
+The reversion is automatic and without entitlement to any compensation to the casino gaming operator.
+The enjoyment, fruition and use of the assets reverted may be temporarily transferred to be used in gaming operations by the same or different casino gaming operators, in exchange for a renumeration as prescribed by the concession or sub-concession contract of those assets.
 As to the concessions for operating horse racing, all premises (except the electrical station, totaliser and all movable assets the horse-racing operator decides to remove within 60 days following the reversion) revert to the MSAR without compensation by the term of the concession.

-Pursuant to Macau law, the commercial operation of gaming is reserved to the MSAR and can only be granted to private entities by means of a concession (or sub-concession) through an administrative contract.
-Thus, gaming is a highly regulated activity in Macao and the supervision of gaming activities relies primarily on the DICJ.
+Pursuant to Macao law, the commercial operation of gaming is reserved to the MSAR and can only be granted to private entities by means of a concession (or sub-concession) through an administrative contract.
+Thus, gaming, in all forms, is a highly regulated activity in Macao and the supervision of gaming activities relies primarily on the DICJ.

 As to casino gaming, operators are required to be incorporated in the MSAR as limited liability companies and requirements regarding, among others, its share capital, business scope and managing director apply.